fortesenselabs/trade_flow/README.md

 - **Automated Trading:** Set your parameters and let TradeFlow handle the execution, freeing up your time.
 - **Algorithmic Analysis:** Benefit from powerful algorithms that identify promising trading opportunities.
 - **Customizable Strategies:** Tailor TradeFlow's behavior to your unique risk tolerance and trading goals.
+- **Self-Learning Bots:** TradeFlow's bots utilize advanced deep-learning algorithms to analyze market trends and execute trades.
+These bots are capable of continuous learning through reinforcement learning, adapting to changing market conditions and making informed trading decisions.
+- **Composable Architecture:** The framework's modular design allows you to easily combine different components, such as data sources, trading strategies, and risk management tools, to create customized trading solutions.

+By leveraging TradeFlow, you can efficiently build, deploy, and manage sophisticated trading bots that align with your unique trading objectives and risk tolerance.

 ## Getting Started